alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-03-25-MachineLearning-Notebook - 2.markdown

 2. Perform next step from forward selection.
 3. Perform all steps from backward elimiation.

+The model is considered finished when no more variables can enter or stay.

 - *Score comparison*

 1. Build several models
 2. Select the one that fits best a specific criterion

-Until no more variables can enter or stay - this is the model.

 *P-value (Wikipedia):*